 The latter site is provided as a fall-back option if you absolutely must log-in and have no other way of doing it.
 Internet Explorer on Windows XP for example cannot access the site as it lacks support for Server Name Identification.
 Please do not use this link on a public WIFI hotspot or untrusted network!

-Using OwnCloud
+Using NextCloud

 Logging in

+You can either press ENTER or click the “Log in” button either will work.
 Having done this, it’ll likely take you straight to the calendar, so let’s start exploring there.

 The Calendar